On This Page[Hide][Show]

-Executives are typically highly skilled, high-ranking officers within a company.
-They provide management and oversight, collaborate with other senior leadership officers to meet the company’s objectives, and often have a proven record of strategic planning and implementation.
-Executives are well-compensated for the high skill level required to do their jobs.
-If an executive becomes disabled and files a long-term disability claim, they will have difficulty getting approved.
+Executives are typically high level, senior executives within an organization.
+They provide leadership and oversight, work with other senior executives to achieve organizational goals, and often have a proven track record of strategic planning and execution.
+Executives are well compensated for the high level of skill required to perform their jobs.
+If an executive becomes disabled and applies for long-term disability, they will have difficulty getting approved.

-Why?
-The insurance company is examining the case from a financial standpoint.
-It determines how much money it will cost to provide an executive with benefits throughout the illness or disability.
-The longer it could take the executive to return to work, the more scrutiny the executive will face in the claims process.
+Why is that?
+The insurance company looks at the case from a financial standpoint.
+It determines how much money it will cost to provide the executive with benefits for the duration of the illness or disability.
+The longer it might take for the executive to return to work, the more scrutiny the executive will face in the claims process.
 This article will explore why it’s so difficult for executives to file long-term disability claims and how to prepare a winning claim.

-Executives have a lot of duties and responsibilities.
+Executives have many duties and responsibilities.
 Here is a short list of just some of the duties and responsibilities of an executive:

 - Participate in the hiring and training of new team members.

-- Coordinate with various teams and stakeholders as required.
+- Coordinate with various teams and stakeholders as needed.

 - Lead status update meetings.

-- Oversee all team operations, ensuring projects are completed on time and budget.
+- Oversee all team operations to ensure projects are completed on time and on budget.

 - Be responsible for the overall successful operation of the team.

-- Manage a diverse, multi-disciplined team of professionals.
+- Manage a diverse, multi-disciplinary team of professionals.

 - Set clear goals and objectives for the team.